-The Nemo Helio Pressure Shower features a foot pump, collapsible water container, and spray hose.
+The Nemo Helio Pressure Shower features a foot pump, a collapsible water container, and a spray hose.
 Fill the bag from any water source, pump it up, and you’re ready to go.
-When you’re done, the whole thing collapses to 5.5 inches by 8.5 inches.
 Hold the button on the nozzle for on, let it go for off.
+When you’re done, the whole thing collapses down to a compact 17 inches by nine inches.
 If you haven’t tried the latest cold shower trend, then you’ll probably want to heat the water first by leaving it in the sun for a few hours.

 Ivation Portable Outdoor Shower

 The Portable Outdoor Shower from Ivation is a dead-simple, battery-powered pump attached to a hose and showerhead.
 It comes with a hook and suction cup to hang the nozzle so you have both hands to attend to your beauty regimen.
 The source hose goes straight into the water, be it a bucket or stream.
 While no heater is built-in, a filter keeps the dirt and grime out.
 The USB-rechargeable battery lasts for an hour — more than enough juice for even the most luxurious outdoor showers.